DP1 vs. DP3

 - Weight of ice, sleet, or snow

 - Appliance-related damage

 The DP3 is usually an open perils policy.
-Meaning everything above would typically be covered unless your policy documents say they are excluded.
-An open peril policy generally means it covers everything EXCEPT what is explicitly stated as not included in the policy documents.
+Meaning everything listed above would typically be covered unless your policy documents state exclusions.
+An open peril policy generally coverage is given for any type of damage outside of the perils explicitly not included in the policy documents.
 You should read your policy documents to understand what specific coverage you have.
 The most common exclusions in an open peril policy are: